deanblackborough/php-quill-renderer/README.md

 # PHP Quill Renderer

-*Render quill insert deltas to HTML and Markdown.*
+*Render quill insert deltas to HTML and soon Markdown.*

 ## Description

 Quill deltas renderer, converts deltas to HTML, the Quill attributes supported are listed in a table below.
-Version 2.00.0 is in development, I'm working on support for additional Quill attributes, markdown support and a full rewrite of the parser, version 2.00.0 will only support PHP7.1+.
+I'm working on support for the remaining attributes and additional parsers (markdown etc.)

 ## PHP 5.6